jakebathman/tailwindcss-uk-docs/source/docs/upgrading-to-v1.blade.md

 Tailwind v1.0 is mostly focused on changing things from 0.x that I would have done differently had I known in advance where the feature set would be at today.

-So while there's not a ton of exciting new features, you can at least be excited about the fact that we now have a really stable base to build on, and that you can feel comfortable using Tailwind in production if the 0.x label gave you pause.
+So while there's not a tonne of exciting new features, you can at least be excited about the fact that we now have a really stable base to build on, and that you can feel comfortable using Tailwind in production if the 0.x label gave you pause.

 ## Upgrade steps for all users